harmandeepkaur38/fake-review-detection/README.md

-## Brief Problem Statement:
-To develop a web platform for ScrapShut where users can come and rate different URLs and get reviews of other users on a particular URL.
-This web app aims to provide users with data on the credibility of the content provided by various websites, to curb fake news perpetration.

 ## Project Overview:
 We predict the genuineness of a website based on the majority of user ratings, and ML model trained using features like website’s scraped data,